builtbybel/xd-AntiSpy/README.md

 # xd-AntiSpy

-Here is a small project that I had in use with a client who has now, fortunately or unfortunately, switched to Linux.
-As a result, I am now able to release it.
-I've revisited the project and added a few business features tailored for private users.
+Here is a small project I worked on for a client who, unfortunately—or maybe fortunately—switched to Linux.
+Now, I can release it publicly.
+I took another look at it and tweaked a few business features for private users, some of which even come from Winpilot.
+Other than that, this program has nothing in common with my other small privacy apps under the hood, as it was designed with a focus on durability and longevity.

-The original version and my fork were originally written in C++.
-For this relaunch, I've rewritten it in C#.
-The app looks and functions exactly like the original, but now it's designed for Windows 11.
-It was and remains a relaunch of the [legendary little helper, XP-Antispy](https://xp-antispy.org/en/), which was indispensable back in the Windows XP days.
+The original and my fork were initially written in C++.
+For the relaunch, I've rewritten it in C#.
+The app looks exactly like the original and does the same thing, but now it's for Windows 11.
+It was and is a relaunch of the [legendary little helper, XP-Antispy](https://xp-antispy.org/en/), which was indispensable under Windows XP.
 Does anyone know what happened to the developer Chris from back then?

-The "XP" in the name has now been replaced with an "XD" smiley, which stands for eXtreme Defense, though it also carries the playful connotation of the 😆 smiley.
-The app continues its versioning where the original left off, at version 3.98.
-If anyone is interested, feel free to try it out and share it.
-I am also willing to release the code soon.
+The "XP" in the name has now become a smiley "XD", which stands for eXtreme Defense, though it also carries the playful connotation of the 😆 smiley.
+The app continues the versioning from where the original left off, at version 3.98.
+If you're interested, feel free to try it out, share it, and I'll be ready to release the code soon.

 ---